A Note on Entanglement Entropy for Primary Fermion Fields in JT Gravity: Primary fermion fields in JT gravity background

 \subsection{Massless Dirac fields outside the extremal black hole horizon}

-In a generic conformal coordinate system $x^{\pm}$, the metric in two dimensional gravity is given by $ds^2=-e^{2\rho(x^+,x^-)}dx^+ dx^-$.
-In this paper we consider a zero temperature black hole in the two-dimensional Jackiw-Teitelboim gravity, and we can use the Poincar\'{e} coordinates $x^{\pm} = t \pm z$ to describe the extremal black hole (see the Fig.\ref{5} for more details).
+In a generic conformal coordinate system $x^{\pm}$, the metric in two dimensional gravity is given by \bqn\lb{388} ds^2=-e^{2\rho(x^+,x^-)}dx^+ dx^-. \eqn In this paper we consider a zero temperature black hole in the two-dimensional Jackiw-Teitelboim gravity, and we can use the Poincar\'{e} coordinates $x^{\pm} = t \pm z$ to describe the extremal black hole (see the Fig.\ref{5} for more details).
 The metric in the Poincar\'{e} patch is

 The boundary of AdS$_{2}$ spacetime is at $z = 0$, the future horizon of the JT extremal black hole is at $x^{-}=+\infty$, while the past horizon is at $x^{+}=-\infty$.

 By varying the Dirac action $S_{\text{D}}$ with respect to the Dirac field, we can get the massless Dirac field equation in two dimensional conformally flat spacetime \bqn i\overline{\gamma}^{\mu}{D_{\mu}}\Psi=0. \eqn We can write the 2-component massless Dirac spinor $\Psi$ as \bqn\lb{gcz} \Psi=\left( \right)=\left( \right). \eqn